The4star/generator-vchat-chatbot/generators/app/templates/set-up-your-chatbot-step-by-step-guide.md

 ## Set up the database

-* open the .env file in your <%= chatbotName %>-voxa folder and change the username and password to your mongodb username and password.
+* open the .env file in your <%= chatbotName %>-voxa folder and change the MongoDB URL to the url provided to you by MongoDB atlas to collect to your collection.

 * In terminal run the command: